Skip to content

 Does this mean renting was wrong?

 Not necessarily.
 Renting provides flexibility; buying creates illiquidity.
-The right answer depends on mobility, stability, and local market dynamics.
+What works depends on mobility, stability, and local market dynamics.
 This tool shows one number, not the full decision.

 What about landlord costs if I'd bought?